AdlerFleurant/quarkus-dev-demo/README.md

 Add this to your `.bash_profile` or your `zshrc` file.

+This configuration does not work with every project on this demonstration and is expected to not be needed in the future.

+## Setting podman (as docker) on Linux

+Follow the instructions outline in this Quarkus Blog Post](https://quarkus.io/blog/quarkus-devservices-testcontainers-podman/).

 ## Components

 * person: A quarkus Rest Service connected to a database